 - (AY) = Offered in Alternative Year

-*SOAN 115 CULTURE AND CONFLICT (4 credits)
+*SOAN 115 ANTHROPOLOGY IN A GLOBAL CONTEXT (4 credits)

 Introduces and critically examines selected approaches to understanding human diversity.
 Drawing on ethnographic studies, develops perspectives on how people cohere as groups, construct meaning, assert and resist influence and power, and orient themselves to a shifting terrain of images and relationships both global and local.
 Weekly film session required.
 (D-I)

-*SOAN 118 INSTITUTIONS AND INEQUALITY (4 credits)
+*SOAN 118 INEQUALITIES, POWER AND SOCIETY (4 credits)

 Introduces students to the sociological perspective and focuses on the connections between major social institutions and social inequality.
 (D-D)